schlotg/viage-shopping-list/docs/shopping-list-edit.md

 ```

 You will note a few small differences.
-* The h3 element in the HTML now conditionally renders *Edit* or *Add Item* based on whether there is a params.id element present.
+* The h3 element in the HTML conditionally renders *Edit* or *Add Item* based on whether there is a params.id element present.

 * There is now an *updateItem()* function that goes out the service and gets the data for the item passed in via the *params* member.
 This is also called in the constructor when an id is present so the fields can be populated correctly with that item's data.

-* Finally, the save function now had different functionality based on whether the we are in add mode or edit mode.
+* Finally, the save function now has different functionality based on whether the it is in add mode or edit mode.

 ### Test it out
 Now our app has the ability to edit, save, delete, clear, and display our shopping list.
 The new edit functionality should look something like the image below: